 - Digits 5-6: Specific industry

-This structure helps you understand how specific categories relate to broader industry groupings, which becomes valuable when making category selections that balance specificity with reach.
+This structure shows how specific categories relate to broader industry groupings, which matters when you make category selections that balance specificity with reach.

-Moving beyond formal classification systems, effective category selection requires understanding how your potential customers search for businesses like yours.
-This is where keyword research becomes highly beneficial—it bridges the gap between official classifications and actual consumer search behavior.
+Beyond the formal classification systems, good category selection means understanding how your potential customers search for businesses like yours.
+This is where keyword research becomes highly beneficial.
+It bridges the gap between official classifications and how consumers actually search.

 Start by identifying the terms your target audience uses when looking for your products or services.
-These might differ significantly from the formal language used in NAICS descriptions.
-For instance, while your business might fall under “Computer Systems Design Services” (NAICS 541512), your customers might search for “IT support,” “tech help,” or “computer repair near me.
+These can differ a lot from the formal language in NAICS descriptions.
+Your business might fall under “Computer Systems Design Services” (NAICS 541512), but your customers might search for “IT support,” “tech help,” or “computer repair near me.”

 - List your primary products/services and what problems they solve